tree-sitter/tree-sitter/docs/section-3-creating-parsers.md

 These tests are important.
 They serve as the parser's API documentation, and they can be run every time you change the grammar to verify that everything still parses correctly.

 By default, the `tree-sitter test` command runs all of the tests in your `corpus` or `test/corpus/` folder.
-To run a particular test, you can use the the `-f` flag:
+To run a particular test, you can use the `-f` flag:

 ```sh
 tree-sitter test -f 'Return statements'